 Client service in an open, team-based environment is our hallmark at Desert Archaeology.
 We have been extremely successful in serving the interests of our clients while preserving cultural resources values.

-A records review reveals current knowledge about previous work conducted and cultural resources found in or near a project area.
+A records review compiles current knowledge about previous archaeological work conducted and cultural resources found in or near a project area.
 This is a useful preliminary indicator of cultural resources sensitivity during the due diligence process.
 It can also be a first step in evaluating alternatives during the early phases of a project.

 If significant cultural resources are found in the project area, excavations may be required.
 Excavation phases are guided by project-specific plans that describe the project goals, research issues, and field methods.
 With 30+ years of experience in the Southwest, we construct solid, efficient research designs that anticipate and avoid complications and delays, allowing us to focus on the key issues involved in your project.